 In all three cases, business analytics is being used to better serve the customer.

 Information technology is now pervasive in society.
 For example, cell phones, sensors, retail scanners, and the internet generate massive amounts of data that are of potential value to businesses.
-We truly live in the age of data and the amount of data collected will only continue to grow.
-These data are valuable only if they can be converted to information and insight.
-MSBA graduates develop the deep quantitative capabilities and technical expertise to create business and social value by extracting useful insights and applying them in a variety of career settings (think Billy Beane from Moneyball).
+We truly live in the age of data, and the amount collected will only continue to grow.
+The information available is only valuable if it can be converted into insights.

-Examples of business analytics jobs at today’s leading employers include:
+Beyond these roles, other examples of business analytics careers at today’s leading employers include:

 - Management Analyst/Consultant